utkarshb95/A_star-search-algorithm/README.md

 The user input at runtime consists of the following:
 *	The start node
 *	“step-by-step” option or not.
-*	The heuristic to use
+*	The heuristic to use:
-  *	Fewest nodes, or
+  1. Fewest nodes, or
-  *	Straight-line distance
+  2. Straight-line distance